Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-4/ch3-cognitive-planning-with-llms.md

 # Chapter 3: Cognitive Planning with LLMs

-## Summary
-This chapter covers using Large Language Models (LLMs) for cognitive planning in robotics, enabling robots to understand natural language commands and translate them into executable action sequences.

 ## Learning Objectives
 By the end of this chapter, you will be able to: